Model selection for estimation of causal parameters: Introduction

 \section{Introduction}

 Model selection is a fundamental task in statistical practice.
 Usually, the aim is to find a model that optimizes overall model fit.
 If the loss function is quadratic, the total error can be decomposed into the error due to variance and the error due to bias.
 A popular technique to balance the bias-variance trade-off in the context of prediction is cross-validation.
-However, models that have high predictive accuracy do not always yield accurate parameter estimates.
+However, the performance of common estimators in causal inference does not only depend on prediction performance, but, as we will discuss below, also on assumptions the statistician is willing to make.
+Thus, methods cannot be reliably compared by checking overall model fit.
 In the literature, there exist some solutions for parameter-specific model selection, but we currently lack a reliable general-purpose tool.
 In the context of causal inference, a reliable parameter-specific model selection tool could enable the following applications.